loaderImage

 • They can approach an Insurance Ombudsman if they're unhappy with the resolution

 • If that didn't work out, they can escalate the issue to IRDAI.
-Their complaint should be resolved in two weeks

 • As a last resort, they can go to the consumer forum

-Find out in detail what your nominee can do if your term insurance claim is being delayed or denied.
+Find out in detail what your nominee can do if your term insurance claim is delayed or denied.

 After your nominee has filed a claim, the insurer will have to accept/reject it in